trade-copilot/ape-ai-docs/Features/Companions/what-are-companions.md

-# What Are Personas?
+# What Are Companions?

-Personas are AI personalities that match your trading style.
+Companions are AI personalities that match your trading style.
 Think of it like choosing a character in a game—except this character knows trading and adapts to help YOU win.

 **⏱️ Time to read:** 4 minutes
 **📱 Platform:** iOS & Web